 What are Methods of conformal Coatings?

-The following are common application methods mainly used for conformal coatings process
+The following are common application methods mainly used for the conformal coatings process

-- Spray application coating – The Spray application conformally coated can be divided further based in its usage.
-Manual Sparing is done through a spray gun manually for low volume and automated spraying done by machines where the pcb is placed on a moving conveyor for large volumes.
+Spray application coating – The Spray application conformally coated can be divided further based on its usage.
+Manual Sparing is done through a spray gun manually for low volume and automated spraying done by machines where the PCB is placed on a moving conveyor for large volumes.

-- Conformal coating dipping – Dipping conformally coated is mainly used when to do coating on both sides and circuited board dipped and withdrawn into the coating solutions.
+Conformal coating dipping – Dipping conformally coated is mainly used when doing coating on both sides and circuited board dipped and withdrawn into the coating solutions.

-- Selective coating by machine – This application is performed by programmed automated robots spraying on a very specific area for circuit board.
+Selective coating by machine – This application is performed by programmed automated robots spraying on a very specific area for the circuit board.

 How do I measure conformally coated thickness?